jmosky12/BMUN-Guide/README.md

 *  Michael Eliot

 ## Purpose
-BMUNapp is an app specifically designed to prepare and enhance the experience of delegates planning to attend the Berkeley Model United Nations Conference.
+BMUN Guide is an app specifically designed to prepare and enhance the experience of delegates planning to attend the Berkeley Model United Nations Conference.

 ## Features
 * User-friendly Delegate Guide